Brain Cancer: What to watch out for and other FAQs

 Usually the cause of brain cancer or a brain tumor is not clear.
 However, in some cases, individuals with a family history of brain tumors are more likely to have a brain tumor themselves.
 Individuals who are exposed to ionizing radiation (such as those used for radiation therapy for cancer and the radiation produced by atomic bombs) are also at increased risk of brain tumors.

-Brain tumors can also be secondary to cancerous tumors elsewhere in the body, which may spread to the brain through cancer metastasis; in those cases, there may be underlying genetic predispositions or lifestyle choices that contribute to the development of the primary cancer.
+Brain tumors can also be secondary to cancerous tumors elsewhere in the body, which may spread to the brain through no known lifestyle or environmental exposures that have been found to cause brain tumors.

 What kinds of brain tumors are there?